Explore the Artworks of Ata Bozaci

 12 x 3.8 m

-Mixed media on wood panel
+Mixed media on wood panel, graffiti

 Berufsbildungszentrum IDM, Thun | 2018